Eisa01/Extensions/README.md

 ### By [@Eisa01](https://github.com/Eisa01)

-* [FreshRSS Auto Refresh](https://github.com/Eisa01/FreshRSS---Auto-Refresh-Extension): Automatically refreshes FreshRSS page once in a minute.
+* [FreshRSS Auto Refresh](https://github.com/Eisa01/FreshRSS---Auto-Refresh-Extension): Automatically refreshes FreshRSS page once in a minute, when there is no activity detected.